armory/docs/content/en/includes/cdaas/dep-file/webhooks-fields.md

 `retryCount`: (Optional; Default: 0) if the first connection attempt fails, the number of retries before failing and declaring that the webhook cannot be reached.

-`disableCallback`: (Optional; Default: false) if set to `true`, Armory CD-as-a-Service will not wait for a callback before moving on to the next deployment step.
+`disableCallback`: (Optional; Default: false) if set to `true`, Armory CD-as-a-Service does not wait for a callback before moving on to the next deployment step.

 **Callback URI**